5Solkun/CCIP_N_ForceBomb/README.md

 # README
 * This is an add-on to Saccflight written in U#
-* It's an MIT license, But i'd appreciate it if you could leave a credit when using it
+* It's an MIT license, But i'd appreciate it if you could leave a credit when using it :D

 ## Features